-- SUMMER tires are of a tread design to provide superior performance on dry pavement.
+- SUMMER tires have a tread designed to provide superior performance on dry pavement.
 However, the performance of these tires will be substantially reduced in snowy and icy conditions.
-If you operate your vehicle on snowy or icy roads, NIS-SAN recommends the use of MUD & SNOW or ALL SEASON TIRES on all four wheels.
-Please consult an authorized NISSAN dealer for the tire type, size, speed rating and availability information. - 2.
-For additional traction on icy roads, studded tires may be used.
-However, most U.S. states and Canadian provinces prohibit their use.
+If you operate your vehicle on snowy or icy roads, NISSAN recommends the use of MUD & SNOW or ALL SEASON TIRES on all four wheels.
+Please consult a NISSAN dealer for the tire type, size, speed rating and availability information. - For additional traction on icy roads, studded tires may be used.
+However, some U.S. states and Canadian provinces prohibit their use.
 Check local, state and provincial laws before installing studded tires.

 Skid and traction capabilities of studded snow tires on wet or dry surfaces may be poorer than that of non-studded snow tires.

 3. Tire chains may be used.
-Make sure they are of proper size for the tires on your vehicle and are installed according to the chain manufacturer's suggestions.

 Use of tire chains may be prohibited according to location.
 Check the local laws before installing tire chains.
 When installing tire chains, make sure they are of proper size for the tires on your vehicle and are installed according to the chain manufacturer's suggestions.
 Use only SAE Class "S" chains.
+Class "S" chains are used on vehicles with restricted wheel well clearance.
+Vehicles that can use Class "S" chains are designed to meet the minimum clearances between the tire and the closest vehicle suspension or body component required to accommodate the use of a winter traction device (tire chains or cables).
+The minimum clearances are determined using the factory equipped tire size.
 Other types may damage your vehicle.
 Use chain tensioners when recommended by the tire chain manufacturer to ensure a tight fit.
 Loose end links of the tire chain must be secured or removed to prevent the possibility of whipping action damage to the fenders or underbody.
 If possible, avoid fully loading your vehicle when using tire chains.
 In addition, drive at a reduced speed.
 Otherwise, your vehicle may be damaged and/or vehicle handling and performance may be adversely affected.

-Never install tire chains on TEMPO-RARY USE ONLY spare tires.
+Never install tire chains on spare tires.
 Do not use tire chains on dry roads.